wix-incubator/wix-rest-docs/guides/API Keys.md

 API requests require an authorization header.
 You can authenticate with either OAuth 2 or with an API key.

-1. If authenticating with [OAuth 2](https://dev.wix.com/api/rest/getting-started/authentication), insert the access token received from the Authentication flow in the authorization header.
+1. If authenticating with [OAuth 2](https://dev.wix.com/api/rest/getting-started/authentication), use the access token received from the Authentication flow in the authorization header.
 2. Alternatively, use an API key generated in the [API Keys Manager](https://manage.wix.com/account/api-keys) in the authorization header.

 ## API Requests